laluka/bypass-url-parser/README.md

 ### Results saving

-By default, if target url is unique, the tool saves a copy of the results in `/tmp/tmpXXX-bypass-url-parser/triaged-bypass.log` log file.
+By default, if target url is unique, the tool saves a copy of the results in `/tmp/tmpXXX-bypass-url-parser/` directory.

 ***Notes:** If multiple target urls are passed to `-u`, results are prefixed with the url as directory (`/tmp/tmpXXX-bypass-url-parser/http-target-com-8080-api-users/`).*